 Better to spend a little more and get a quality beach tent.

 Quick Answer: The 5 Best Rated Beach Tents For 2019

 - Coleman DayTripper Beach Shade

 - Demco Shade Shack Instant Pop Up Beach Tent

 - Easthills Outdoors Easy Up Beach Tent

-Here is a feature overview of my 3 favorite beach tents with full reviews and our buying guide below.
+Here is a feature comparison of my 3 favorite top rated beach tents with full reviews and our buying guide below.